wearvr/pico-vr-unity-sdk-instructions/docs/upgrading-pico-goblin-operating-system-firmware.md

 # Upgrading Pico Goblin operating system firmware

+Currently the latest version of the Pico Goblin OS is 2.3.0.
+This is the lowest version of the OS your app will need to support.

 ## Prerequisites

 To upgrade a Pico Goblin device's operating system and firmware, you will need: